-We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct our clinical trials of SEL-212, SEL-403 and SELA-070, and continue research and development for our other product candidates.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct our clinical trials of SEL-212 and SEL-403, and continue research and development for our other product candidates.
 In addition, if we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 Accordingly, we will need to obtain substantial additional funding to continue operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our clinical trials, our other research and development programs or any future commercialization efforts.

-We believe that our existing cash, cash equivalents and short-term investments as of June 30, 2018, will enable us to fund our operating expenses and capital expenditure requirements through the end of the third quarter of 2019.
-The current operating plan accounts for funding in preparation for the planned Phase 3 clinical trial for SEL-212 and initial patient enrollment into a couple of Phase 3 clinical trial sites, but we will require an additional equity offering or other external sources of capital to expand enrollment in the Phase 3 trial and to conduct the planned head-to-head trial against Krystexxa.
+The current operating plan accounts for funding in preparation for the planned Phase 3 clinical program for SEL-212.
+However, prior to beginning the Phase 3 clinical program, we expect to conduct the planned head-to-head Phase 2 trial against Krystexxa.
+We will require an additional equity offering or other external sources of capital to conduct the planned head-to-head trial against Krystexxa.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
+Because of the uncertainty in securing additional capital, we have concluded that substantial doubt exists with respect to our ability to continue as a going concern within one year after the date of the filing of this Quarterly Report on Form 10-Q.

 Our future capital requirements will depend on many factors, including: